 Moving out of the Medieval Ages to more enlightened times, the Scottish author James Cleland proclaimed that instead of things like bowing down to everyone’s shoes and kissing hands, he’d rather “retaine our good olde Scottish shaking of the two right hands togither at meeting with an vncouered head.”

 Other historians ascribe the genesis of the handshake or at least its use as an everyday greeting to 17th century Quakers who used it as a more egalitarian alternative to bowing or tipping a hat.
 By the 1800s, the handshake was as commonplace as the curtsey and other socially accepted customs.
-Indeed, Victorian books of etiquette were incomplete unless they included a section advising readers that “A gentleman who rudely presses the hand offered him in salutation, or too violently shakes it, ought never to have an opportunity to repeat his offense.”

 As normal and mainstream as the handshake is, it is giving way, at least temporarily, to a new normal.
 On March 3, 2020, two opposing Tanzanian politicians were photographed joyfully “foot-shaking.”